A Cost-Effective Near-Storage Processing Solution for Offline Inference of Long-Context LLMs: Introduction

+A significant challenge in offline inference is the massive memory footprint it requires.
+The model parameters and the key-value (KV) cache~\cite{scaletrans} for large models often exceed the memory capacity of a single GPU, especially with the long sequences common in offline tasks.
+In such scenarios, equipping costly servers with multiple GPUs to meet increasing memory requirements is often cost-prohibitive.
+Furthermore, this approach is less economical because the decoding phase of LLM inference is fundamentally memory-bound, leaving expensive GPU compute units severely underutilized~\cite{splitwise,distserve,attacc,neupims}.

+A popular direction is the \emph{\baseline} approach~\cite{flexgen, infinigen, deepspeedinf}.
+It generally offloads model weights and KV caches to host memory, spilling over to secondary storage if the host memory capacity is exceeded.
+By batching multiple tokens, it enables repeated reuse of model weights for increased throughput.
+However, an unsurprising consequence is the I/O overhead resulting from KV cache transfers, which is exacerbated by larger batch sizes and longer context lengths~\cite{vllm, infinigen, h2o, flexgen}.
+Our study (\cref{sec:motiv1}) shows that KV cache I/O in the \baseline accounts for over 60\% of inference time.

+Given these limitations, we advocate the use of near-storage processing (NSP) as an attractive opportunity to address this bottleneck.
+NSP offers several key advantages for KV cache storage: (1) abundant storage capacity for terabyte-scale KV caches, (2) high aggregate bandwidth that scales with the number of devices, (3) reduced host I/O overhead.

-In this paper, we propose \emph{INFerence-INFinity (\thiswork)}, a framework for high-throughput generative inference using near-storage processing devices on a real system.
-We introduce \emph{\ans}, which processes KV cache-related operations (specifically, multi-head self-attention) within a custom accelerator in each CSD.
-With \ans, only the computed results are sent back to the host, significantly reducing the total I/O overhead of the KV cache.
-Although near-data processing for attention operations has been explored in previous work~\cite{aquabolt,hbmpim,neupims}, \thiswork is the first to implement a near-storage processing system on a real platform using only off-the-shelf components~\cite{falcon,smartssd}, while optimizing dataflow and designing the accelerator in detail.
+In this paper, we propose \emph{\thiswork}, an NSP-based framework for high-throughput offline LLM inference on a real system.
+The core of \thiswork is \textit{\ans}, which processes KV cache-related operations within a custom accelerator in each NSP device.
+With \ans, only the computed results are sent back to the host, significantly reducing the total I/O overhead.
+While offloading of attention operations has been explored on other platforms in previous work~\cite{neupims, instattn, duplex, attacc}, \thiswork is the first to implement this on off-the-shelf NSP products~\cite{smartssd, falcon}, addressing several practical challenges as follows.

-To realize \thiswork on a real system for LLM inference, one key issue is updating the KV cache stored in storage devices.
-Due to storage latency, involving storage write operations in the overall pipeline can severely degrade performance.
-To address this, we designed \emph{\wb}, which can hide storage write latency by temporally storing the newly generated KV caches in system memory until the cache reaches sufficient size.
-Instead of waiting for storage write completion before performing multi-head attention with the CSD, we directly forward the temporarily stored data in system memory to the CSD's accelerator memory.
-The data in system memory is written to storage only when the write granularity becomes sufficiently large, ensuring efficient storage access without stalling the computation.

-Additionally, considering the benefits of our CSD system, there exists room to further increase throughput by maximizing the utilization of idle resources in our system.
-We propose \emph{cooperative \xcache}, a new method that reduces the total data amount to be halved through additional computations in GPU.
-The key idea of \xcache is storing the input activations ($X$) before the key-value projection layer, and at every decoding stage, we regenerate the KV cache from $X$ in GPU.
-With \xcache enabled, we can take advantage of cooperative computing between the GPU and CSDs, thereby boosting overall inference throughput.